openvinotoolkit/model_server/docs/docker_container.md

 ### Cloud Storage Requirements<a name="storage"></a>:

+In general OVMS requires "read" and "list" permissions on the model storage side.

 <details><summary>Azure Cloud Storage path requirements</summary>

 Add the Azure Storage path as the model_path and pass the Azure Storage credentials to the Docker container.